ASISaga/BusinessInfinity/.github/instructions/BusinessInfinity.instructions.md

 - The root manifest.json is the AI-managed system map that ties modules together, encoding roles, dependencies, hosting, and interconnections.

 Schema Enforcement
-- A schema.json defines the authoritative structure of manifest.json.
+- The file schema.json defines the authoritative structure of manifest.json.
 - Always validate manifest.json against this schema before returning updates.
 - If required information is missing or ambiguous, ask for clarification instead of assuming.
 - You may improve schema, if it makes the manifest clearer, more consistent, or more future-proof, as long as you remain faithful to the schema and Business Infinity context.